nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_replication/files_replication.rst

 #.
 Click on **Next**

 #.
-Files now gives you a visual of the failed-back environment and informs you that the Reverse Replciation policy will be delted
+Files now gives you a visual of the failed-back environment and informs you that the Reverse Replciation policy will be deleted

    .. figure:: images/failback_confirm.png